mqy/books-futures-explained/src/conclusion.md

 can run multiple futures concurrently.

 As I suggested in the start of this book, visiting [@stjepan'sblog series about implementing your own executors](https://web.archive.org/web/20200207092849/https://stjepang.github.io/2020/01/31/build-your-own-executor.html) is the place I would start and take it from there.
+You could further examine the source code of [smol - A small and fast async runtime](https://github.com/smol-rs/smol) wich is a good project to learn from.

 ### Create an unique Id for each task